-A one-cup serving of non-fat yogurt contains 22 percent of the DV for zinc.
+A 1-cup serving of non-fat yogurt contains 2.4 milligrams or 22 percent of the DV for zinc.
 But be choosy: Flavored yogurts — like some cereals — are high in added sugar, so opt for plain, unsweetened varieties when you can.
 Aside from snacking on it on its own, try it in these Greek yogurt recipes that satisfy.

 Oatmeal might really be the breakfast of champions.
-It's rich in complex carbs, which fuel your muscles and brain, and contains 21 percent of the DV for zinc per 1 cup cooked as well as 4 grams of filling fiber.
+It's rich in complex carbs, which fuel your muscles and brain, and contains 2.3 milligrams or 21 percent of the DV for zinc per 1 cup cooked as well as 4 grams of filling fiber.

 Oatmeal mixes well with a variety of toppings including nut butter, fruit, cacao nibs and seeds.
 Try it in these delicious overnight oats recipes.

 Beans are a popular vegan food high in zinc.
-A 1-cup serving of cooked black-eyed peas contains 20 percent of the DV for zinc and 11 grams of fiber, making them a great mix-in for salads and soups.
+A 1-cup serving of cooked black-eyed peas contains 2.2 milligrams or 20 percent of the DV for zinc and 11 grams of fiber, making them a great mix-in for salads and soups.

 The shiitake variety is one of the more flavorful mushrooms when sautéed, making them a popular addition to omelets and stir-fry dishes.
-A 1-cup cooked serving provides 18 percent of the DV for zinc as well as vitamin D and potassium.
+A 1-cup cooked serving provides 2 milligrams or 18 percent of the DV for zinc as well as vitamin D and potassium.

 When cooked just right, green peas can be rich in flavor (and not mushy).
 Peas, like other legumes, are a good source of plant-based protein, fiber and iron.
-One cooked cup contains 17 percent of the DV for zinc.
+One cooked cup contains 1.9 milligrams or 17 percent of the DV for zinc.